resir014/resir014.xyz/_content/posts/article/2022-06-01-dynamic-broadcast-overlays-with-google-sheets-and-web-technologies.md

 }
 ```

 Now we can use this object in any of our Google Sheets API calls.
-We use Next.js' API routes to wrap the Google Sheets api call and transform the data we received from it to a format that the overlay can consume.
+We use Next.js' [API routes](https://nextjs.org/docs/api-routes/introduction) to wrap the Google Sheets API call and transform the data we received from it to a format that the overlay can consume.

 For example, to get the data for the latest results scene: